 - Check your oil, especially before you go on a long trip.
 Many people drive more during the summer, so their oil needs to be changed more regularly.
 Also check your oil filter on a regular basis.

 - Check all of the belts and hoses to make certain there aren't any leaks in them and that they're all solidly attached.

 - Check the air filter since it may be clogged.
 A clogged filter will lower your fuel efficiency.
-Keeping your car Jeep under one of the many sturdy Jeep Wrangler car covers will help keep some things from blowing into the filter, but you should still check it regularly.
+Keeping your Toyota under one of the many sturdy Toyota RAV4 covers will help keep some things from blowing into the filter, but you should still check it regularly.

 - Check the brakes.
 Your brakes are perhaps the most important part of your car, and you don't want them to fail.
 This is one of the most important summer car care tips to follow.

 - Check the battery regularly.
 Heat can make your battery run down more quickly because it makes the chemicals inside the battery react differently.
 Also make certain the connections are clean and that the cables are firmly attached.